Surrendering Your Pet

 PLEASE NOTE: APPOINTMENTS ARE NECESSARY FOR ALL ANIMAL SURRENDERS

-To ensure proper care of the nearly 7,000 animals we assist, the HSWC cannot accept animals without appointments.
+To ensure proper care for the thousands of animals we assist, the HSWC cannot accept animals without appointments.
 To make an appointment please call 301-733-2060.
 Your call will be returned in the order it was received.

 Our average cost per animal admitted often exceeds $600 per animal.
 The care we provide includes sterilization, veterinary treatments, vaccinations, medications, food and much more.
 Your surrender fee covers a fraction of these costs and monetary donations are welcome.